Santa Cruz, Tenerife

 Our Challengers are 72ft ocean-going steel yachts, constructed to withstand the Southern Ocean.
 Launched in 2000, they raced round the world in two editions of the BT Global Challenge, the route taking them against prevailing winds and currents, through some of the most challenging sailing conditions on the planet.

 This means that our Challengers are the perfect vessel for this type of voyage and will make it an exhilarating and memorable experience!

-Due to the particularly challenging nature of this voyage, please do not hesitate to call us on 02392 832055 if you would like to discuss whether this is the right voyage for you.
+Previous sailing experience is preferred for this voyage.
+Please do not hesitate to call us on 02392 832055 if you would like to discuss whether this is the right voyage for you.

 New skills.
 Increased confidence.
 New friendships.
 Winter sun!

-Onboard and ashore there will be plenty of opportunities to explore and capture memories, so be sure to pack your camera!
-In addition to the stunning land and seascapes, you may also be lucky enough to see dolphins, seals and fin whales.
+There will be plenty of photograph opportunities to ensure your memories are lifelong, so be sure to pack your camera!
+In addition to the stunning landscapes, you may also spot marine wildlife such as, dolphins, seals and fin whales.

 Once we receive your booking, we’ll need to review all of the information you’ve provided including your medical history, and so your voyage will not be confirmed until you’ve received an email accepting your booking.
 Please do not book any travel for the trip prior to receiving this email.

-The Skipper will determine the final route depending on weather and other variables.
+The Skipper will determine the final route depending on the weather and other variables.

 If you share our values and are keen to do more, you may be able to support our mission further by joining the TSYT Volunteer Crew.